 - Reassures victims and acts fairly with honesty and integrity;

 - Drives up standards in personal injury law and process, encouraging innovation and efficiency;

 - Is ‘not for profit’ and does not seek to make money out of the misfortune of injured people;

 - Treats law as a rewarding vocation, not a job, and encourages its members to thrive in their work.

-APIL’s head office in Nottingham is the base for more than 30 dedicated full time staff who are responsible for running the day-to-day activities of the organisation, including campaigns, press and media work, and the development of training and conference programmes.
+APIL’s head office in Nottingham is the base for 25 dedicated full and part time staff who are responsible for running the day-to-day activities of the organisation, including campaigns, press and media work, and the development of training and conference programmes.